How to Pack a 72-Hour Emergency Kit in the Event of a Natural Disaster

 Isabella Boston

 Isabella Boston is a Wordsmith and the creator of Bella’s Attic Studio.
-She is well-versed in copywriting, articles and research, and medical content writing with a focus on traumatic brain injury (TBI), autoimmune disorders, and inflammation within the body.
+She is well-versed in copywriting, articles, research, and medical content writing, with a focus on traumatic brain injury (TBI), autoimmune disorders, and body inflammation.
 She is a diarist and the author of Passion of Flames.

 When Isabella is not writing, she enjoys reading, learning new languages, and spreading God’s Holy Word.